The Hungarian saxophonist and composer is working on his own voice, which could be defined as superimposed indie or superimposed jazz.

 After he finished his saxophone studies, he continued with jazz composing MA at the KUG, under the hands of Ed Partyka.

-In 2019 he was chosen to be part of the Modern Art Orchestra masterclass program, where one of Hungary’s best jazz orchestra will play his pieces, in February of 2020.
+In 2019 he was chosen to be part of the Modern Art Orchestra masterclass program.
+Shortly after he recorded an album with the orchestra during the pandemic in 2021, which will be released in the summer.